Albertson's Boise Whitewater Park

 Things to Remember - Parking, Safety, Waveshapers and Rentals

-Off street parking is available off of Whitewater Park Blvd. next to Idaho River Sports.
-The lot is within a few feet of Quinn's Pond and is an easy paddle to the feature.
-During construction of Esther Simplot Park, parking is available at the old Bob Rice lot on Fairview.
+Off street parking is available off of Whitewater Park Blvd. in Esther Simplot Park next to Idaho River Sports.
+All lots are within a few feet of Quinn's Pond or Esther's Pond, the river and an easy paddle to the feature.

 Check with Idaho River Sports for current conditions and to hook up with a paddling partner.